kellabyte/barrage/README.md

 You need some packages on Linux installed to run Barrage.
 For example on Ubuntu you will need the following packages.

 `sudo apt-get install dstat gnuplot xclip`

+# Installing
+`gem install barrage_bench`

+# Running
+`barrage capture` and CTRL-C will exit the `dstat` capturing and plot the graphs and post them to imgur and report a link to the image.